AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- AC-1338-->

 *  The helper `Magento\Payment\Helper\Data` no longer creates new layouts in constructors.
-Previously, when this helper was used in custom commands without specifying an area code,  {{ site.data.var.ee }} threw an error.
+Previously, when this helper was used in custom commands without specifying an area code,  Adobe Commerce threw an error.
 [GitHub-33908](https://github.com/magento/magento2/issues/33908)

 <!--- AC-1068-->